ana-nova/quiz-app/README.md

 - If inputs are invalid, an error message is displayed.

 ---
-## My ToDos:

 ### **Epic 4: Responsive Design**
-- Ensure that the layout adapts to different screen sizes, adjusting content for mobile, tablet, and desktop views using media queries.
+- Added responsive design to ensure layout adapts to different screen sizes
+- Adjusted spacing and content layout for mobile, tablet, and desktop views
+- Used media queries to optimize the display for each device

 ---
+## My ToDos:

 ### **Epic 5: Accessibility**
 - The app should be developed with a focus on accessibility, including ARIA labels for key interactive elements.